How to Spot Fake GameCube Case Artwork: Insert Authentication

 • The GameCube logo is centered and aligned perfectly with the top.

-• The game title text is evenly spaced and vertically balanced.
+• The game title text looks evenly spaced and vertically balanced.

 2. The Feel of the Insert – Texture & Thickness